All Episodes

 So in my book, I have several chapters explaining how this whole thing has been evolved.

-In fact, they kept some things that were very useful to them, like for example, a Chinese military strategy from Sun Tzu and others in the Warring States period and so forth.
+In fact, they kept some things that were very useful to them, like, for example, Chinese military strategy from Sun Tzu and others in the Warring States period and so forth.

-They didn't quite quite manage to eliminate everything and perhaps use some of it.
+They didn't quite manage to eliminate everything and perhaps use some of it.

 If our political leaders, whether it's in Canada, whether it's in the US, wherever, they can understand the nature of the regime that they're dealing with, they would probably make different decisions about how to interact, right?

-And I just maybe as we finish up, if you could comment a little bit on that, because you're right, the United Front has been unbelievably effective in fooling all sorts of people including even the chinese people right indeed this is the uh the influence of the uh united french is everywhere so it's including uh all the uh foreign governments and
+And I just maybe as we finish up, if you could comment a little bit on that, because you're right, the United Front has been unbelievably effective in fooling all sorts of people, including even the Chinese people.

 and Chinese intellectuals abroad in particular.